Humanoid Robots: Betting on the Next Big AI Breakthrough

 Nearly all have decided to tackle humanoid robots.
 They will get it done, likely within a few years.
 We could see ~$20,000 humanoid robots for sale on Tesla’s or Amazon’s websites by this decade’s end.
 These robots could be in millions of homes by the time 2030 rolls around.

-And it is time to invest in this next big AI breakthrough – alongside some of the wealthiest people in the world.

-That’s why I’d like to turn your attention to Elon Musk and his AI robot, Optimus.
+That’s why I’m bringing your attention to Elon Musk and his AI robot, Optimus, today.

 I think it has the potential to profoundly change the world and go down in history as Musk’s greatest achievement.

-Note: Editor’s Note: After waking up on the wrong side of the bed this morning, the stock market is finding its footing this afternoon.